Yomut carpet

 Yomut design on the Turkmen flag.

-The Yomut carpet is a type of Turkmen rug traditionally handwoven by the Yomut or Yomud, one of the major tribes of Turkmenistan.
-A Yomut design, along with designs of the four other major tribes, such as Ersari and Tekke, is featured on the coat of arms and the flag of Turkmenistan.
+The Yomut carpet is a type of Turkmen rug traditionally handwoven by the Yomut or Yomud, one of the five major tribes of Turkmenistan.
+A Yomut design, along with designs from the other major tribes, is featured on the coat of arms and the flag of Turkmenistan.

+Design

+Traditionally, the Yomut carpet uses gul motifs in different shapes and sizes.
+Commonly edged with florets, the Yomut carpet is noted by Britannica for its borders that usually follow a geometric vine design.
+Diamond-shaped motifs, attached by latch hooks, are also a common observation in the carpet.
+Britannica described its color pallet as ranging from a reddish brown to plum shades.